Sports doctor accused of masterminding doping network goes on trial - France 24

 One Austrian athlete was caught during a blood transfusion.

-During the course of the investigation, senior prosecutor Kai Graeber says a "terrific" amount of evidence was uncovered.
+During the course of the investigation, senior prosecutor Kai Graeber said a "terrific" amount of evidence was uncovered.

 Around 30 witnesses are expected to testify with a verdict expected before the end of December.